What is Augmented Reality?

 How can I use AR for my organization?

-This is definitely an exciting tool of communicating that is now fast becoming popular.
+This is definitely an exciting tool for communicating that is now fast and becoming popular.
 However, many corporates are just beginning to get their feet wet.

 Is AR expensive and how do I get started?